Misalignment can slow down the speed of start-up growth

 The examples in this blog are written for HR folks.
 However, the concept is applicable to any teams (such as department, project, social) to create alignment and help you achieve your goals cohesively - and faster!

 In the next season...

 In our season finale, we wrap up on how to reduce HR debt and build a future-proof HR function.
-In the next season, we will start to dive deeper into key HR products and services that deliver both business growth and great employee experience, starting with attraction and recruitment in the employee journey.
+In the next season, we will explore how managerial roles evolve at different phases of growth in start-ups.